mconf/ep_redis_publisher/README.md

-# Ep_redis_publisher
+# ep_redis_publisher

-Etherpad-Lite plugin that publishes pad creation, updates and removal events to a redis server.
+Etherpad plugin that publishes pad creation, updates and removal events to a redis server.